 Why do we have to discuss something that is so obvious?
 It stands to reason that the person committing the crime is responsible for their behaviour and needs to be held accountable.
 However, sexual abuse, stigmatising the victim rather than the perpetrator, is linked to silence and shame around sexuality.
 This has its origin in the establishment of oppressive patriarchy and its bias against females in many societies across the world.
 Humans have always survived and lived in groups made up of all sexes, genders and ages.
-As forest dwellers, and gatherer-hunters, females could gather and hunt their food.
+As forest dwellers, and gatherer-hunters, females were capable of gathering and hunting for their food.
 This was mostly a group activity.
 They were not dependent on males for their food.
 Their sexuality was not controlled.
 The link between sex and babies was not clear cut as humans have no specific breeding season.
 However, males had extra height and muscle mass as a percentage of their body weight than females as they had to fight with other males to establish dominance and gain a reproductive advantage by mating with more females.
 There was no individual ownership of land.
 The entire tribe protected their foraging and hunting area in the forest.

 About 10,000 years ago, humans began agriculture on land.
 Over time, in many regions across the world, they stopped dwelling in forests.
 Instead, they occupied fertile lands near rivers and lakes and settled down in villages.
 Food was no longer being gathered or hunted.
 It was being grown on land.
 Ownership of land soon arose.
 The strongest man took the largest chunk of the most fertile land and the remaining was divided among other men according to their power and strength.
 The weakest man got no land and was made to work as landless labourers.
 The females got no land.
 To survive they were now dependent on men.
 For the first time in human history, a woman's food was growing on a man's land.
 They now had to be 'married' to a man, live in his house, work on his land, produce food and eat it.
 Her sexuality was controlled, as the land was to be inherited by the man's sons.
 So, the 'wife' was not allowed to step out of the boundary of the man's land.
 Virginity became a girl's virtue as men wanted to marry virgins.
 The father and the brothers were tasked with the job of ensuring that their daughters/sisters remained virgins until married off.
 Girls were not to be interested in sex.
 They were not provided with any education on sex or sexuality and such knowledge was labelled as dirty, shameful and corrupting.
 As silence around sexuality began, honour was attached to sexual parts of the female body.
 She was also made responsible for maintaining her 'honour'.
-A common way to punish a girl or her family thought it best to not speak about it, because if it became public, then no one would come forth to marry the girl.
+A common way to punish a girl or her family was to sexually abuse the girl.
+If a child was sexually abused by a family member, usually a male, the family thought it best to not speak about it, because if it became public, then no one would come forth to marry the girl.
 Victim blaming and stigmatising was the next step, and it continues till today.
 The perpetrators were not held responsible or accountable especially for the sexual abuse they committed.